CristopherLodbrok117/python-scripting-with-prefect/README.md

 ## Deployment

-Open a new terminal in VS code.
-And execute prefect init, choose your recipe and enter.
-In this example we're using the local option,
+Open a new terminal and execute `prefect init`.
+Choose your recipe and click enter.
+In this example we're using the local storage

 ![init](https://github.com/CristopherLodbrok117/python-scripting-with-prefect/blob/e2f40f1ff3c0847e431d4d0ff94c2500ae61829b/screenshots/03%20-%20init.png)

 A yaml file is created automatically.
 Since we are using the default settings there's no need to modify the file .
 For more recipe or yaml configuration options visit [prefect deployments](https://docs.prefect.io/3.0/deploy/infrastructure-concepts/prefect-yaml#define-deployments-with-yaml)